 Rolls-Royce's new limousine model, the long-wheelbase Phantom V effectively replaced both the royalty/heads of state-only Phantom IV and the Silver Wraith.
-The latter's relatively short - for a limousine - wheelbase had made it all but impossible for coachbuilders to provide adequate boot space in a comfortable seven-seater automobile, a shortcoming addressed by the Phantom V. Built on a much modified and strengthened Silver Cloud II chassis enjoying the same 145" wheelbase as the IV, the new Phantom measured over 6 metres (19' 6") in length and enabled coachbuilders to combine the desirable qualities of spacious interior accommodation with generous boot space and graceful lines.
-A lower final drive ratio ensured that, while top speed was a little down on that of its stablemates though still in excess of 100mph, the new Phantom could all but match them for acceleration.
+The latter's relatively short, for a limousine, wheelbase had made it all but impossible for coach-builders to provide adequate boot space in a comfortable seven-seater configuration, a shortcoming addressed by the Phantom V. Built on a much modified and strengthened Silver Cloud II chassis and enjoying the same 145" wheelbase as the IV, the new Phantom measured over 6 metres (19' 6") in length and enabled coach-builders to combine the desirable qualities of spacious interior accommodation and generous boot space contained within graceful lines.
+A lower final-drive ratio ensured that whilst top speed was a little down on that of its siblings, though still in excess of 100mph, the new Phantom could all but match them for acceleration.

-Rolls-Royce's in-house coachbuilder Park Ward Limited produced what was in effect the 'standard' seven-passenger limousine coachwork for the Phantom V. The usual upholstery for the front compartment was leather, which was also included in the list of alternatives for the rear along with West of England cloth.
-As one would expect in a car of this class, a cocktail cabinet was often incorporated into the rear compartment's cabinet work while electric windows and air conditioning were among the preferred options.
+Rolls-Royce's in-house coach-builder, Park Ward Limited, produced what was in effect the 'standard' seven-passenger limousine coachwork for the Phantom V. The usual upholstery for the front compartment was leather, which was also included in the list of alternatives for the rear along with West of England cloth.
+As one would expect in a car of this class, a cocktail cabinet was often incorporated into the rear compartment's furnishings while electric windows and air conditioning were among the preferred options.

 Park Ward's design remained substantially unaltered until the introduction of the Silver Cloud III and Bentley S3 in the autumn of 1962 when it was revised to incorporate the new models' four-headlamp lighting arrangement and a completely new above-waistline treatment.
 Now built by the combined firm of H J Mulliner, Park Ward Ltd, the car lived on into the 1990s as the Phantom VI, its passing in 1992 marking the final demise of the separate-chassis Rolls-Royce.